MohawkTSDB/mohawk/examples/README.md

 #### Data Points

 A data point in MoHawk Metrics is a tuple that in its simplest form consists of a timestamp and a value.

+#### Timestamps

 Timestamps are unix timestamps in milliseconds.

 ##### Insert data points